RomanticD/PDC_Project/README.md

 ## :rocket: Running the Project

-This project is developed using ***IntelliJ IDEA*** and managed with ***Maven***.
+This project is developed using ***IntelliJ IDEA*** and managed with ***Maven***. **You can also select the PDC_App as the main class in NetBeans to run.**
 The packaged JAR file includes all the dependencies and is configured with the main entry point.

-⚙️ To run the project, navigate to the project directory and execute the following command, or directly select the PDC_App as the main class in NetBeans to run:
+⚙️ To run the project, navigate to the project directory and execute the following command:

 ```shell
 java -jar PDC_Project_Group18-1.0.0-jar-with-dependencies.jar